Keto-Friendly Baking: Selecting the Correct Keto-Compatible Tapioca Flour Options

 Tapioca flour comes from the pulp of the cassava root and is quite high in carbohydrates, while also being quite low in fats, protein, and fiber.
 This makes it a poor option for a keto diet; soluble tapioca flour, on the other hand, is mainly composed of dietary fiber, which makes it a better version of tapioca flour to have on the keto diet.
 Cassava flour, similar to tapioca flour, is not that good for the keto diet due to its high carbohydrate count.

-So, for those people wondering “is tapioca flour keto friendly?”, the answer is in general, no, but soluble tapioca flour can act as a non-nutritive fiber-filled sweetener.
+So, for those people wondering if tapioca flour is keto-friendly, the answer is in general, no, but soluble tapioca flour can act as a non-nutritive fiber-filled sweetener.

 References